 As the focus shifts to the customer experience, branches have gotten smaller.
 Now they are more about brand building and establishing trust.
 In many cases, customers still want to talk to a representative in person, but as Campbell Rigg explained, it's about having personal financial conversations with a bank brand ambassador on the customers' terms.

 Welcome to the bank branch of the future.
 Branches are now more about being there for customers when they need financial advice.
-Campbell Rigg believes that is where the biggest transformation will take place.
+We believe this is where the biggest transformation will take place.
 "It's about banks making themselves more available to customers in the way they want to interact with existing and potential customers.
 In the recent past, some banks have recast their tellers as “relationship managers” who help customers navigate smart ATMs or instruct how to deposit a check via their smartphones, facilitate loans, mortgages, pensions and investments.